Giant pandas are one of the most exciting animals to watch on camera.

 The Chinese government has made selling or purchasing wild pandas or any part of them illegal.

 However, the law is difficult to enforce because the remote area where the pandas live makes surveillance difficult.

-Humans can help giant pandas survive by obeying wildlife laws and keeping up with environmental regulations that protect the forests where they live.
+Humans can help giant pandas survive by obeying wildlife laws and keeping up with environmental regulations protecting their forests.

 By learning more about these fascinating creatures, people can work to ensure they have a place in this world for generations.

 - Giant Panda Facts and History - December 29, 2022